 The first impression is the decisive factor.
 That’s no surprise and roundly known.
 A job interview, the first date or – even more special – your own shop window: if you’re not convincing in the beginning it’s hard to get a second chance.
 A chance that is now more important than ever in a time of simultaneously increasing branch expansion and decreasing brand loyalty.

 But it’s not about watching and copying your nearby competitors.
 It’s quite the opposite: shopping windows represent the history of your own company, they tell who you are and need to get the pedestrians’ attention among thousands of other impressions to make them pause on their way.
 And it’s getting even harder as floor lamps for smartphone user are being installed and the focus is hardly to avert from mobile devices anymore.
-Quite a difficult task – but not impossible.
+Quite a difficult task, but with digital window displays – not impossible.

 Make your own shop interactive display window stand out against others.
 That’s the challenge retailers and department stores, bistros and gastronomy, barber shops or travel agencies have to face – the very branch which present its goods and services in a shopping window and so try to catch the pedestrians’ attention.
 How and where could you get inspired and become a feeling about interesting window display ideas?
 Which of those will not only attract attention but also help nearly every costumer to become the loyal one?